dwyl/mvp/BUILDIT.md

-  If you can think of a better way of achieving the same result, please share: https://github.com/dwyl/app-mvp-phoenix/issues/103 This function *relies* on the list of items being orderd by timer_id ASC because it "pops" the last timer and ignores it to avoid double-counting.
+  If you can think of a better way of achieving the same result, please share: https://github.com/dwyl/app-mvp-phoenix/issues/103 This function *relies* on the list of items being ordered by timer_id ASC because it "pops" the last timer and ignores it to avoid double-counting.
   """
   def accumulate_item_timers(items_with_timers) do